CRH

 -

-Working memory is particularly impaired in ADHD.
+Working memory is particularly severely impaired in ADHD.

 2.3.3.
 CRH and mental disorders